-In the mood for seeing a cute animal or two in London?
+In the mood for seeing a cute animals in London?
 Believe it or not, this city is full of amazing spots for animal spotting.
-From furry friends to big sea creatures, big to little, classic spots to lesser known gems, we’ve got you covered if you’re looking to see and maybe even pet animals in London with family or friends.
+From furry friends to big sea creatures, big to little, classic spots to lesser known gems, we’ve got you covered.

 Hackney City Farm